-Per statute, the Colorado PDAB may establish up to 12 payment rate limits (UPLs) each calendar year until 2025, at which point they may establish unlimited UPLs.33 In addition to the factors listed above, the Board must consider the impact to older adults and persons with disabilities when exploring potential UPL methodologies.
+Per statute, the Colorado PDAB may establish up to 12 payment rate limits (UPLs) each calendar year until 2025, at which point they may establish unlimited UPLs.23 In addition to the factors listed above, the Board must consider the impact to older adults and persons with disabilities when exploring potential UPL methodologies.
 The Board must not include research or methods that employ dollars per quality-adjusted life year (QALY).
 With respect to assessing the impact of a UPL on older adults (i.e., individuals over 65), the Board will consider utilization of the drug, cost of the drug, insurance coverage type for individuals utilizing the drug, and qualitative or quantitative analyses and information submitted by individuals with lived experience or expertise of the drug's impact to older adults.
-Similarly, when assessing the impact to persons with disabilities, the Board may consider the therapeutic classification of the drug, including its therapeutic purpose and any conditions or diseases the drug may treat, as well as utilization of the drug, cost of the drug, insurance coverage type for individuals utilizing the drug, and qualitative or quantitative analyses and information submitted by individuals with lived experience or expertise of the drug's impact to older persons with disabilities.
+Similarly, when assessing the impact to persons with disabilities, the Board may consider the therapeutic classification of the drug, including its therapeutic purpose and any conditions or diseases the drug may treat, as well as utilization of the drug, cost of the drug, insurance coverage type for individuals with lived experience or expertise of the drug to individuals utilizing the drug, and years and information submitted by individuals utilizing the drug, so of the drug, insurance coverage type for individuals utilizing the drug, and years and information of diseases the drug may treat, as well as utilization of the drug, cost of the drug, insurance coverage type for individuals utilizing the drug, and qualitative analyses and information submitted by individuals with lived experience or expertise of the drug simpact to older adults.